 Units in Kedron have seen more modest price growth.
-In the last 5 years the median price of units has increased by 14.9%.
-On average, over the last 10 years unit prices have increased by 4.7% per annum.
+In the last 5 years the median price of units has fallen by 10.6%.
+On average, over the last 10 years unit prices have increased by 1.2% per annum.

 Supply and demand characteristics for Kedron

-- On average houses and units are selling 7% below their list price.
+- On average houses and units are both selling 4% above their list price.

-- There is a shortage of houses currently listed for sale (1.22%), (There is a large number of units currently listed for sale (5.16%).
+- There is a shortage of houses currently listed for sale (1.42% and 1.3% respectively),

 Check out Kedron’s Community Facebook page (click here) for some additional information and latest news on the suburb.